Heritage Hotel in Killenard sold for close to €9m guide price

 It benefits from being about an hour’s drive from Dublin and close to the M7.

 The surrounding area is close to the Slieve Bloom Mountains while horse racing at the Curragh, Naas, Punchestown and Kilbeggan is close at hand.
-Kildare Village shopping outlet is easily accessible, too.
+Kildare Village shopping outlet is nearby as well.

 Funding for the golf facilities came from Anglo Irish Bank while finance for the hotel was provided by ACCBank.